How to Identify Mushrooms

 Third thought!
 How on earth am I supposed to identify this mushroom from the other 10,000 species?

-I look in a full detailed guide to mushrooms and become bewildered with the sheer number of different types, looking at the pictures thinking “it looks like that mushroom” turn 10 pages “oh and it looks like that one” another 10 “oh and it looks like that one” until I give up all hope.
+I look in a full detailed guide to mushrooms and become bewildered with the sheer number of different types, looking at the pictures thinking “it looks like that mushroom” turn 10 pages “oh and it looks like that one” another 10 pages and “oh wait…. it looks like that one too” until I give up all hope.

-A foragers perspective to mushrooms is quite different from that of a mycologist; you will see mycology groups picking nearly one of every mushroom they find, looking at each in great detail, walking around with their little tool box of tricks.
-However as a forager there’s quite literally thousands of mushrooms that I just don’t care about, sure they make look nice but I’m not even going to make the effort to bend down and take a closer look because I know it’s not worth my time.
-Time I could spend looking harder for the really good edibles.
-In fact we even have an abbreviated term for these types of mushrooms – we call them LBJ’s – Little Brown Jobbies – there’s thousands of them, firstly they’re usually too small for bothering with and they’re actually very difficult to identify without the use of a detailed microscope – and who just happens to have one of those lying around in their pockets whilst 3 hours in to a walk.
+A foragers perspective on mushrooms is quite different from that of a mycologist; you will see mycology groups picking nearly one of every mushroom they find, looking at each in great detail, walking around with their little toolbox of tricks.
+However as a forager, there are quite literally thousands of mushrooms that I just don’t care about, sure they make look nice but I’m not even going to make the effort to bend down and take a closer look because I know it’s not worth my time.
+The time I could spend looking harder for the really good edibles.
+In fact, we even have an abbreviated term for these types of mushrooms – we call them LBJ’s – Little Brown Jobbies – there are thousands of them, firstly they’re usually too small for bothering with and they’re actually very difficult to identify without the use of a detailed microscope – and who just happens to have one of those lying around in their pockets whilst 3 hours into a walk.

-I take a much more systematic approach to identifying mushrooms now.
+I take a much more systematic approach to identify mushrooms now.